magarena/magarena/release/README.txt

 Mike
 ShawnieBoy

-    Add Saga mechanic
+- support Saga mechanic

-    Unlimited-number cards (#1593)
+- use Nyx card frame on enchantment permanents

+- improve support for cards that allow unlimited copies

 - fixed the following bugs:
-    show opponent's hand as plain so that 'S' key works, restriction can be enabled when #217 is resolved shut down firemind queue worker when magarena exits (#1589)
+  * pressing 'S' did not show the opponent's hand
+  * exiting the app did not stop firemind worker (issue #1589)

 - added the following cards:
 Academy Drake, Academy Journeymage, Adamant Will, Adeliz, the Cinder Wind,